Darren Heitner – Founder/Chief Editor

 D’Bria Bradshaw is currently a J.D./MBA in Sports Administration Candidate at St. Thomas University School of Law in Miami, Florida.
 She currently serves as Founder and CEO of D.E.B.S.
 Foundation, an organization she started in 2013 that provides programming & awards scholarships to students who are Defying Every Boundary Scholastically.

-D’Bria has interned with a variety of organizations including UCF Athletics Association, Leverage Agency, NCAA March Madness, and The Sports & Entertainment Group.
+D’Bria has interned with a variety of organizations including UCF Athletics Association, Leverage Agency, NCAA March Madness, The Sports & Entertainment Group and Wasserman.

 D’Bria is the author of A Law Student’s Perspective: Breaking Into The Industry and A Law Student’s Perspective: Sports Team General Counsels published in Volume 33, Number 2 of the American Bar Association Entertainment and Sports Lawyer.

-Throughout his undergraduate and graduate careers, Zach has completed internships with the Cleveland Cavaliers, McDonald-Hopkins LLC, The Game Sports Management & Media, and the United States Naval Academy Athletic Association and James Grant Sports.
+He has completed internships in various aspects of the sports industry with organizations such as the Cleveland Cavaliers, The Game Sports Management & Media, the Naval Academy Athletic Association, James Grant Sports and the National Association of Collegiate Directors of Athletics (NACDA).